Zabal Castle: History

 The age of the Za’abal Fort is about 900 years.
 While the age of the current fort is about 400 years.
-Probably the building was built on the old building ruins, which goes back to the Nabataean Times.
-Beside the fort, there is Sisra Well, the well is carved by the rock, and its goes back to the Nabataean Times.
+Probably the building was built on the old building ruins, which goes back to the Nabataean.
+Beside the fort, there is Sisira Well.
+The well is carved by the rock, and its goes back to the Nabataean Times.
 However, inside the well there is a stairs to go down.
 Then, at the bottom of the well there is a crevice, which helps to conveyance the water to the whole city.
 At the end, the well link Al-Qasr area with Al-Laqa’et area, by a tunnel underground.
 While in the west side of the mountain there is the Prince Mountain which contain inscription and rock charges.

 Description

 Sheikh Hamad Al-Jasser wrote: "This fort has no mention of our sources, and its effects indicate that it was built before Islam, and it is like the guardian of a large area of the country of the hollow is Skaka and its proximity to the farms and villages scattered in a wide range of land.

 English writer Lady Anne Blunt also wrote: "Skaka Al jouf, with an old castle perched at an altitude of about 100 feet, controls the city."

 Finnish traveller Georg August Wallin said: "Skaka has a ruined fortress known as Zaabal, and there are also four neighborhoods or markets."